sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

-# Fast Path (aka Load  Balancer)
+# Fast Path ICMP flow redirection

 ## Overview

 FastPath is the feature that switches traffic from using VIP-to-VIP connectivity (which involves transiting SLB MUXes), into using a direct path between VMs (direct PA to PA path).

 ## Definitions